Generate Training Data

 - The current

-is the rebuilt real-space density from the DF mentioned above, so it is also re-suffixed by_df
+rho_rebuilt_ri.outis the rebuilt real-space density from the DF mentioned above, so it is also re-suffixed by_df.
+This file will be later used for benchmarking DF accuracy.

 Output files

-file name | description | FHI-aims tag |
+| file name | description | FHI-aims tag |

-FHI-aims basic files | ||
+| FHI-aims basic files | ||

 control.in |